CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 For an in-depth understanding of the StableSwap invariant design, please refer to the official [StableSwap whitepaper](../pdf/stableswap-paper.pdf).

-**The Stableswap-NG AMM infrastructure represents a technically enhanced iteration of the previous 'stableswap' infrastructure.
+**The Stableswap-NG AMM infrastructure represents a technically enhanced iteration of the previous stableswap implementation.
 It comprises the following key components:**

 - Pool Factory
-- AMM blueprint contracts
-- Liquidity Gauge blueprint contract
 - Math Contract
 - Views Contract
+- AMM blueprint contracts
+- LiquidityGauge blueprint contract

 !!!deploy "Contract Source"